 $50 to $100: Midrange Brands

-You'll find many midrange brands at this price point, but don't expect name recognition to mean quality.
-Since lots of women's shoes are designed for fashion over comfort, anything you buy still needs to run the gamut of tests to see if you're getting good quality shoes.
+You'll find many recognizable brands at this price point, but don't expect a name to mean quality.
+Since lots of women's footwear is designed for fashion over comfort, anything you buy still needs to run the gamut of tests to see if you're getting good quality shoes.

 $100 to $150: Genuine Leather Shoes

-You can find some genuine leather in this price range, but watch out for topstitching.
+You can find some genuine leather shoes for women in this price range, but watch out for topstitching.
 Hoorfar says it can make leather less elastic, and thus less comfortable.
-Expect shoes in this tier to last through at least a couple of years of regular use (if they're comfortable).
+Expect footwear in this tier to last through at least a couple of years of regular use (if they're comfortable shoes).

 $150 and Up: High-End Brands and Custom Shoes